cislune/DEM-Calibration-Project-Chrono/README.md

 ### How it is used:
 - All other scripts **read values from `config.py`**
 - No simulations are run directly from this file
-- Changing a value here automatically affects all downstream steps
+- Changes made here automatically affect all downstream steps

 ### Typical interaction
 - Adjust terrain parameters for generation
-- Change wheel option, size or weight
+- Modify wheel option, size, or weight
-- Choose how many slip cases to run
+- Define number of slip cases to run
-- Select whether demo values or custom values are used
+- Select between demo values or custom values

 ### Output directories defined here:
 - Terrain generation output → `./sphere_tgen_output`
 - Slip/sinkage output → `./slip_sinkage_output`
 - VTK terrain output → `./slip_sinkage_output/slip_sinkage_trials_motion_terrain_vtk`

-Please note that the current values are compute efficient on current machine.
-If you desire more fine particle sizes, larger domain, etc. I suggest running on a compute cluster where you can allocate more GPUs.
+Please note that the current values are compute efficient on a single machine.
+For finer particle sizes or larger domains, execution on a GPU-enabled compute cluster is recommended.

 ---

 ## 2. `terrain_generation.py` — **Terrain Creation and Settling**

 **Purpose:**
-This script **creates the terrain** (loose particles) and lets it settle under gravity until it reaches a stable state.
+This script **creates the terrain** (loose particles) and allows it to settle under gravity until it reaches a stable state.
 This represents preparing the soil before any wheel motion occurs.

 ### What this script does
 1. Creates a simulation container (the “bin”)
 2. Spawns thousands of small terrain particles using multiple sphere templates
 3. Applies gravity
-4. Lets the terrain fall and settle naturally
+4. Allows the terrain to settle naturally
 5. Saves:
    - A sequence of terrain snapshots (for visualization)
-   - One final file containing the settled terrain state
+   - A final file containing the settled terrain state

 ### Outputs produced
 - Terrain motion files (CSV)